Ceazor/SheepCoin/README.md

 * Wolf 2 = 2 SHEEP
 * Wolf 3 = 3 SHEEP

 The Wolf NFT also costs 100 Gas Tokens.
-These tokens are sent to the mater
+These tokens are sent to the breeder.

 Wolf NFTs get hungry and can even starve to death, but they also do get full and grow.
 Wolf NFTS: